whitneykrape/Univeral-News-Theme/README.md

 Next 3 commits:
 1. Usable WordPress template (basic container for blocks.)
 2. webpack for proper mod management.
 3. Gulp? that that eliminates above.
 Deals templates with "ease."
+X. Have a dependency for theme updates from Craft, Ghost, Hugo? and WordPress.
+Very open ended, but as the templates evolve, have a way of pulling in those iterated pieces.